 To Apply for a Yongren Fellowship

-- Submit the regular application form (including your school transcript and solutions or attempted solutions to the application problems) and respond "Yes" to the question which asks if you are applying for a Yongren Fellowship;
+- Follow the application instructions on the Application page including uploading your school transcript and solutions (or attempted solutions) to the application problems.
+Respond "Yes" to the question which asks if you are applying for a Yongren Fellowship;

-- Ask a mathematics teacher to submit the regular Teacher Recommendation Form; and
+- Ask a mathematics teacher to submit the Teacher Recommendation Form; and

-- Ask a parent or guardian to submit the regular Financial Aid form.
+- Ask a parent or guardian to submit the Financial Aid form.

 Admissions decisions among eligible applicants are based on the following criteria: an applicant’s solutions to a set of challenging problems, teacher recommendation, high school transcript, and responses regarding interest in the program.

 Applicants from China will not be disadvantaged in admissions by applying for a Yongren Fellowship.
 Since places at PROMYS are so limited, there tend to be only a handful of international students accepted to PROMYS each summer and there are no other spots at PROMYS which are reserved solely for students from China (or any other country).
 If paying for PROMYS would be burdensome, an applicant from China should apply for a Yongren Fellowship.